mbinnun/MBCDN/zerostyle/readme.md

 A CSS library for zeroing styles cross browser<br>
-so that styles will be normalized between browsers.
+so that styles will be maximum normalized between browsers.